Ryan Weaver is a high-energy, all American, rockin’ country music artist who proudly served as a Black Hawk Helicopter Aviator, Chief

 Ryan performed on the first single from the West Point Military Academy’s Benny Havens Band’s debut album Songs That Save Our Lives.
 The song was short-listed for GRAMMY Award consideration in the American Roots category.
 The album also featured Charlie Daniels.

 Ryan released two singles in 2019 titled “ARRIVAL” and “Time Like This.”
-Ryan’s latest single, “He’s Still Your President” was co-written and recorded with Chad Prather and has over 1.2 million FB views to date.
+He is currently working on a human trafficking awareness short film and collateral music video for ARRIVAL, set to release in the fall of 2020.
 He is also conducting multiple motivational speaking engagements while promoting his partnerships with Nine Line Apparel, Lane Boots, Soledier Socks, Liberty Home Concealment and Forj’d America.